Robinzor/InvestigateR/README.md

 ### API Keys File (Alternative)

+### API Keys Storage

-You can also directly create the `api_keys.json` file:
+API keys are stored in `api_keys.json` inside the container.
+For local installations, you can also directly create the `api_keys.json` file:

 ```json
 {